 - Played straight in Daria, a show that typically used mostly-contemporary pop music as incidental music during scenes and establishing exterior shots.
 Occasionally the source of the music would be revealed to be Jane or Quinn's CD player.

-- In one episode of Adventures in Care-a-Lot, Grizzle actually manages to take over Care-a-Lot and immediately sets up a throne.
+- In one episode of Care Bears: Adventures in Care-a-Lot, Grizzle actually manages to take over Care-a-Lot and immediately sets up a throne.
 As he ascends the stairs leading to it, regal background music plays, only to be revealed to be coming from speakers built into the throne itself.

 - In an episode of American Dragon Jake Long where Jake is summoned before the Dragon Council because of his tendency to go outside rules, his grandfather explains that despite his rough edges, Jake does have what it takes to be a true dragon.
 As he speaks, emotional violin music is playing in the background until Jake's grandpa yells "Fu!", to which the talking dog playing the violin replies "What?
 I thought you were trying to create a mood".